History of the Web

 The word “hyperlink” may have been coined in 1987, in connection with the HyperCard system on Apple computers.
 This system was also one of the first, or perhaps the first, to introduce the concept of augmenting hypertext with scripts that handle user events like clicks and perform actions that enhance the UI—just like JavaScript on a web page!
 It also had graphical UI elements, not just text, unlike most predecessors.

-Screenshot of the WorldWideWeb browserCommunications of the ACM, August 1994.
+Figure 4: Screenshot of the WorldWideWeb browser.
+(Communications of the ACM, August 1994.)

 Berners-Lee’s Brief History of the Web highlights a number of other key factors that led to the World Wide Web becoming the web we know today.
 One key factor was its decentralized nature, which he describes as arising from the academic culture of CERN, where he worked.
-The decentralized nature of the web is a key feature that distinguishes it from many systems that came before or after, and his explanation of it is worth quoting here (highlight is mine):
+The decentralized nature of the web is a key feature that distinguishes it from many systems that came before or after, and his explanation of it is worth quoting here (the italics are mine):

 There was clearly a need for something like EnquireEnquire was a predecessor web-like database system, also written by Berners-Lee. but accessible to everyone.
 I wanted it to scale so that if two people started to use it independently, and later started to work together, they could start linking together their information without making any other changes.
 This was the concept of the web.